pjenvey/path-pep/pep-0NNN.rst

 -------------------------------------------

-The name of the ABC being proposed to represent the protocol has not been discussed very much, not which module it should exist in.
+The name of the ABC being proposed to represent the protocol has not been discussed very much, nor which module it should exist in.
 Names other than ``PathLike`` which are viable are ``PathABC`` and ``FSPathABC``.
 The name can't be ``Path`` if the ABC is put into the pathlib module.